Sabine Lohf: 1, 2, 3, 4 Lieblingstier

 I Build You A House, Wild Bee!

-Ich bau dir ein Haus, kleine Wildbiene!
+Ich bau dir ein Haus, kleine Wildbiene

+Along with the first flowers of spring come the wild bees, looking for just the right place to raise their young.
 In this richly detailed nonfiction picture book, readers of all ages will learn about the mason bee and its growth from egg to adult, about the life of other wild bees like the bumblebee, and the important role wild bees play in nature.
 Between the covers of this book there is much to discover about the life cycle and diversity of wild bees, relatives of our familiar honeybee.
+At the conclusion of the book there are step-by-step instructions for building a nest platform for wild bees so the reader can watch them up close.

 I wish I were.... thought the Meerkat